 2. Know what you’re eating

 The only way to know exactly what you are ordering is to ask questions if you’re unsure.
 For example, you may want to ask questions about the entrees and sides so you know exactly what you are consuming.
 If an entree comes with any foods that contain starch, such as mashed potatoes, opt for something else or request the waiter to exclude that from the dish.
-Some restaurants can accommodate most requests, don’t count on this at all so be prepared to make a few demands (politely) and ask what ingredients are going into the dish before you order.
+Some restaurants can accommodate most requests, don’t count on this at all so be prepared to make a few demands (politely) and ask for recipes for diabetics and know about the ingredients going into the dish before you order.

 3. Curb those carbs

 In some places, a bread platter is provided at the table as a pre-meal snack; avoid the white bread, should there be any.
 You’ll only want to fill up on fibre-filled foods.
 Ask if there is a high-quality carb bread option available instead of merely white bread.
 Carbs that come from sugar are best avoided.
 Even sugar that comes from healthy food like fruit must be ingested with moderation when you or your family member is sticking to a diabetic meal plan.
 Fill up on fibre and lean protein such as fish, whenever you can, to keep your blood sugar where it needs to be.